 After completing the activities of this module, you will be able to:

-- Specify the consequences of child abuse and neglect.
+- Distinguish the risk factors, symptoms, and consequences of physical, emotional, and sexual child abuse and neglect.

-- Apply ethical principles for deciding whether to report suspected abuse or neglect.
+- Apply ethical principles and legal requirements related to reporting suspected abuse or neglect.

 Continuing Medical Education